Nina-Mainusch/ADA_website/index.md

 We see the same as in the table, the distributions of friends are more or less the same, but for users living urban there are more extreme numbers of friends.
 This indicates that living in a city outside the US does not necessarily increase your chances of having more friends!
 What about the US then?
 Should we move to the US if we want to increase the amount of friends we have?

-To get a first grasp how the situtation looks like for **US citizens**, we look at the table of results:Let's check whether the results for  are similar.
+To get a first grasp how the situtation looks like for **US citizens**, we look at the table of results.

 {% include urban_rural_friends_US.html %}

+Again, more people live in rural areas than in cities and the characteristics differ only in the maximum number of friends, which are higher for urban users.
+Plotting the distribution, we can see clearly that they are more or less the same, but for users living urban there are more extreme numbers of friends.

 {% include urban_rural_friends_US_distribution.html %}

+Living in the US or not, urban users have the same amount of friends than rural users.
+So when deciding where to live to increase your chances of having more friends, it does not matter whether you move in a rural or urban area.

 --------------------------------------